 - establish a committee or subcommittee (s.114).

 The size of the school will determine representation of parents, staff and students on the school council.
 School councils will comprise of at least 6, but not more than 15 members.
-A school council must include at least one elected parent member (DOC, 244KB) and one elected staff member (DOC, 244KB).
+A school council must include at least one elected parent member and one elected staff member.
 The number of elected parent members and elected staff members must be equal.

 School council members who are not parents, teachers or students under 18 years of age, must hold a Blue Card before they can participate in school council activities (see Frequently Asked Questions at Blue Card Services).

 The establishment of a school council will not impact on the functions and powers of a P&C. The P&C president will be included on the school council to represent the views of the P&C Association.